GraceKeane/GraphTheoryProject_G00359990/overview.md

 <br></br>

 ## Introduction
 For this assignment I created a Python program that can build a non-deterministic finite automaton (NFA) from a regular expression.
 It then can use the NFA to check if the regular expression matches any hardcoded or prompted string of text.
-The program is based off an algorithm known as Thompson’s construction, named after the well-known computer scientist Ken Thompson
+The program is based off an algorithm known as Thompson’s construction, named after the well-known computer scientist Ken Thompson.

+### Program implementation stepts
+*Easier to implement this program in steps rather than altogether*
+1) Parse the regular expression from infix to postfix notation.
+2) Build a series of small NFA’s for parts of the regular expression.
+3) Use the smaller NFA’s to create the overall NFA.
+4) Implement the matching algorithm using the NFA

+## Important program files
+1) "thompson.py" - The class thompson.py contains all the rules for this project to work.
+It stores important functions which are used to determine does a certain regular expression match a given string.
+2) "testing.py" - This class used as a module so it can import thompson.py.
+It matches infix regular expressions to strings, the data in this class has been hardcoded.
+3) "prompt.py" - I have developed a class that allows for user input.
+When a regular expression and a string is entered, the program then (by the help of the import keyword) follows the rules applied in "thompson.py" and detremines does the regular expression match the string specified.
+4) "project.py" - I added an additional class called "project.py" that shows a differant way to parse a regular expression from infix to postfix.
+I followed a youtube video to do this.
+[Link](https://www.youtube.com/watch?v=cD6qkvOYL_o&t=15s)
+5) "finaltesting.py" - This class contains more tests relating to regular expressions and strings it imports "thompson.py" to do so.
+It carries out numerous tests using the assert keyword to test every operator e.g. | . * + ?
+6) "Help.py" - Allows users to learn how to use the program.
+Includes names of each class, class command and a brief description of classes in this programe.
+7) "VSCREADME.txt" - I created a README using visual studio code.
+8) "Thompson's expressions & descriptions" - Contains useful diagrams and edscriptions of regular expression operators.

 ### Regular Expression<br>
 The concept of regular expressions arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language.
-A regular expression (shortened as regex or regexp, also referred to as rational expression) is a string containing a series of characters, some of which have a special meaning.
-They are commonly used in search engines and many programming languages provide regex capabilities either built-in or via libraries.
-Essentially regular expressions are used is a search pattern used for matching one or more characters within a string for this reason it is perfect for the implementation of this Graph Theory project.
+A regular expression (regex) is a string containing a series of characters, these special characters have a special meaning.
+They are mainly used in search engines and many programming languages provide regex capabilities either built-in or via libraries.
+Essentially regular expressions are used as a search pattern for matching one or more characters within a string, therefore for this reason they are perfect for the implementation of this Graph Theory project.
 Some examples of regular expression operators are ? + | ^ . $ ( ) *
 <br>

 ### Regular Expression operators<br>